Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 Total Disruption = Total change of bits on the left of Kth region + Total change of bits on the right of Kth region
 ````

-`Total Change of bits on the left of Kth region` can be expressed mathematically
+`Total Change of bits on the left of Kth region` can be expressed
 $$
 \begin{align*}
 \sum_{i=1}^{K-1} \frac{i}{N * (N-1)}